 Launching a customer loyalty program doesn’t have to take a village.
 We get it, you’re a small business owner and you don’t have the time to take on even more responsibility.
 While new business development remains important, acquiring new customers is more expensive and less lucrative than repeat business.
 Customer loyalty should be a go-to strategy for any small business.

-According to Manta’s joint report with BIA/Kelsey, nearly seven in 10 (66 percent) small businesses don’t have a customer loyalty program and, of those that do, less than half have a digital program.
-This information may come as a surprise – customer loyalty is not only a way to drive customer retention, but a way to boost sales and grow a business.
+According to Manta’s joint report with BIA/Kelsey, nearly seven in 10 (66 percent) small businesses don’t have a customer loyalty program, and of those that do, less than half have a digital program.
+This information may come as a surprise but customer loyalty is not only a way to drive customer retention, it’s also a way to boost sales and grow business.

 So, how do you get started?
 Let’s take a look at the key components of an effective digital customer loyalty program.

 Start with the End in Mind

 Before leaping to the tactical applications of a loyalty program, you should start with the desired outcome in mind.
 Clearly define your goal and what you want to achieve from a customer loyalty program.
 This should be specific and measurable.
 Saying you want more business is too broad.
 But a goal of decreased customer churn, increased average order size, decreased costs or improved customer acquisition is more specific.
 Quantify the goal and add a timeline, such as “decrease customer churn by 20% in the next 18 months.”
 If the goal is to decrease churn, for example, the loyalty program may include an incentive to sign a longer-term agreement or contract for a monthly service.
 If the goal is improved customer acquisition, the program could incent existing customers to refer the business to their friends and family.